Leaderboard

 Showing content with the highest reputation on 12/06/24 in all areas

-1. I believe integrating Home Assistant with HexOS could be a game-changer for the operating system, offering functionality that is sorely lacking in almost all other OS platforms today.
+I believe integrating Home Assistant with HexOS could be a game-changer for the operating system, offering functionality that is sorely lacking in almost all other OS platforms today.
 A Home Assistant integration would allow users to monitor and manage their NAS more effectively.
 Imagine being able to track critical metrics such as system uptime, array health, disk health checks, and the overall status of your storage systems — all from within Home Assistant.
 Furthermore, adding control features would significantly enhance the user experience.
 It would be fantastic if users could automate tasks like rebooting or stopping/starting applications, VMs, or containers directly through Home Assistant.
 Additionally, automating disk spin-downs during off-peak hours for power savings would be a powerful and eco-friendly feature.
 The potential of Home Assistant integration is vast, and it's difficult to fully capture all the possibilities in a single topic.
 However, the core idea is simple: having such an integration, with continuous updates and new features, would be a major advantage for HexOS.
-While most other operating systems either lack similar functionality or offer only basic, limited capabilities, HexOS could stand out by providing a more comprehensive, user-friendly, and flexible solution.
+While most other operating systems either lack similar functionality or offer only basic, limited capabilities, HexOS could stand out by providing a more comprehensive, user-friendly, and flexible solution.3 points

 3 points

-2. I would like to see first party support for placing any app behind some of the most popular VPNs (PIA, Nord, Express, Proton, Tailscale, etc), as well as custom VPNs (WireGuard, OpenVPN, etc).
+I would like to see first party support for placing any app behind some of the most popular VPNs (PIA, Nord, Express, Proton, Tailscale, etc), as well as custom VPNs (WireGuard, OpenVPN, etc).
 For example, you may install “The Lounge” IRC client and have all internet communication pass through a PIA VPN so that your home IP is not exposed while chatting.
 Traditional methods of doing this involve painful configuration of iptables or other firewall rules.
 I believe this is an area where HexOS could really simplify things: Install a VPN plugin, authenticate with it, and then simply assign an app to a VPN plugin via the app’s settings if desired.
 It would be fully accessible from the home network without going through the VPN, but all internet traffic would go through the VPN with a kill switch in case the VPN goes down.
-Thoughts?
+Thoughts?2 points

 2 points